MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their real-world environment.
 This helps create a shared understanding between buyer and seller to accelerate complex sales processes.

-This User guide describes everything you need to know about working with the app.
+This user guide describes everything you need to know about working with the app.
 It shows you how to:

 - [Install, open, and sign in to the app](sign-in.md)<br>
 - [Place and manipulate 3D models](manipulate-models.md)<br>